 A new tab will appear top left named ‘Temporal Visualization’.
 If you click it, you will see:

 This visualization confirms that we start off with $10/day, changing to $14/day from March 1st and changing back to $10/day on September 1st.

 Time to complicate things a little by adding another variable to the mix in the shape of the daily income.
 Let’s assume that the citizen started 2017 with a daily income of $150.
 Then later in the year the income rose to $250 and later yet, the income dropped to $180.

 In order to deal with this new variable, we will change the rule that calculates the daily allowance to include the daily income for the citizen:

-Remember that OPA will evaluate top down, so first it will check to see if the person is married and whether the daily income is less than $200.
+Remember that Oracle Intelligent Advisor will evaluate from the top down in a table, so first it will check to see if the person is married and whether the daily income is less than $200.
 If this is false, it will check to see if the income is less than $200 and finally, if the citizen is not married and the daily income is greater or equal to $200, the ‘otherwise’ clause will apply.

 Make sure the updated rule validates by pressing the ‘Validate’ button.

 Now let’s start a debug session and have a look at the outcomes.